 Experience of Alice Nettleingham

-Alice Nettleingham from UK visited Bangladesh in early 2016 for 03 weeks as a solo female traveler.
+Alice Nettleingham from the UK visited Bangladesh in early 2016 for 03 weeks as a solo female traveler.
 And here is what she writes in her blog Teacake Travels about her experience there:

 I was scared to enter Bangladesh.
 Why?
 Due to a lack of knowledge and the fear of the unknown.
 Was I going to get groped?
 Would men disrespect me?
 Would I get shot (more on that in a minute)?!
 Needless to say, these horrendous visions were flashing through my over-active mind and creating a curious yet secretly worried explorer.